 Conservation is a key part of our mission at Pacific Whale Foundation.
 We work on a variety of projects and issues, and our conservation efforts are closely aligned with our research and education priorities.
-We also promote eco-friendly business practices and eco-conscious choices both within our organization, including our retail and ecotour, and through our outreach to the public.
+We also promote eco-friendly business practices and eco-conscious choices both within our organization (view our GREEN FEATURES), including our retail and ecotour, and through our outreach to the public.

 OUR CURRENT FOCUS